clara-rossignol/Neuron-Network/README.md

 ## Extensions

 For the extensions, we chose to implement the one consisting in different types of network models.
-Until now, we only used a basic model, namely the average connectivity is fixed and each neuron has n-Pois(c) connections.
+Until now, we only used a basic model, namely the average connectivity is fixed and each neuron has n~Pois(c) connections.
 There are however, two more models implemented in this program.

 * The constant model: each neuron has exactly c connections.
-* The overdispersed model: each neuron has n_i-Pois(c_i) connections and for each neuron there is a random c_i-Exp(1/c).
+* The overdispersed model: each neuron has n_i~Pois(c_i) connections and for each neuron there is a random c_i~Exp(1/c).

 *************************************************